 Governor

-Over the last 8 years, the Commonwealth has made considerable strides in improving pathways to employment and economic self-sufficiency.
+The Commonwealth has made considerable strides in improving pathways to employment and economic self-sufficiency.
 We have created the Workforce Competitiveness Trust Fund, a national model for supporting sector-based training that has launched dozens of regional partnerships with employers and placed thousands of people in jobs; we have instituted reform measures that will increase the completion rates of our community colleges and help graduates connect to jobs; we have helped tens of thousands of young people through investments in jobs and training for at risk youth.

 Despite this progress, however, many working poor and vulnerable residents have lost ground as the economy has changed.